team-neutrino/test_repo/README.md

 ### If you've just joined the team:
 1. Make an account on [GitHub](https://github.com/).
-2. Ask one of the robot programming leads to add your account to the iliterobotics robot programming team.
+2. Ask one of the robot programming leads to add your account to the Team Neutrino organization on GitHub.

 ### If it's the first time you've contributed to this repo:
-1. Clone the repo to your computer - `git clone https://github.com/iliterobotics/FRC-Robot-2019`
+1. Clone the repo to your computer

 ### Any time you want to make a change:
 We use a feature branch workflow.
 You can read more about that [here](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).